 Sources of support

 Many of the health professionals listed here will be part of the treatment team or palliative care team.
 You can also ask your GP to refer you to appropriate professionals working in private practice.
-If you're not sure how to get support or just want to talk through your concerns, call Cancer Council 13 11 20 or your local Carers Association.
+If you're not sure how to get support or just want to talk through your concerns, call Cancer Council on 13 11 20 or your local Carers Association.

 Making treatment decisions